democracy-ia/collaborative-law/README.md

-# collaborative-law-builder
+# collaborative-law

-Draft, explain, debate, change, and visualize a sample bill.
+> Draft, explain, debate, change, and visualize a sample bill.